padiazg/padiazg.github.io/content/posts/from-pi-to-ski/index.md

 draft = false
 title = 'From Pi to Sky: How My Kubernetes Cluster Evolved Beyond Raspberry'
 +++
-# From Pi to Sky: How My Kubernetes Cluster Evolved Beyond Raspberry

 Also published at [dev.to](https://dev.to/padiazg/from-pi-to-sky-how-my-kubernetes-cluster-evolved-beyond-raspberry-nf2)

 Ever embarked on a project that seemed straightforward at first, only to find yourself tumbling down a rabbit hole of challenges and discoveries?
 That's exactly what happened when I decided to breathe new life into my ageing Kubernetes cluster.
 What began as a simple upgrade turned into an odyssey through the world of single-board computers, operating systems, and DIY ingenuity.